 On June 29, 2022, the Company issued 1,000,000 shares of Class A Common Stock to Cano Health, LLC ("Cano") at a unit value of \$10.00 per share pursuant to Section 3.1(a) of the Amended and Restated Claims Recovery and Assignment Agreement (the "Assignment Agreement"), dated as of December 31, 2021, by and between the Company and Cano, as consideration for the assignment of past claims data.
 Such securities were issued pursuant to the exemption from registration contained in Section 4(a)(2) of the Securities Act.
 Cano is subject to a lock-up for the shares issued for a period of twelve months from the date of issuance, or June 29, 2023.
 If on June 29, 2023, the twenty trading day trailing average closing share price is below \$10, then Cano will be issued additional shares, and/or receive adequate replacement consideration satisfactory to Cano to achieve a total market value of not less than \$10,000,000 (the "True-Up").
-If the True-Up would require the issuance of more than 19.99% of the total outstanding shares of the Company's shares and the remaining value of the True-Up will be paid in cash.
+If the True-Up would require the issuance of more than 19.99% of the total outstanding shares of the Company, then in that event, Cano will receive up to 19.99% of the Company's shares and the remaining value of the True-Up will be paid in cash.